 Table 4 contains the main results of the paper.
-Stocks in which funds have been increasing weight earn 16 annualized bp more around their next earnings announcement than matched stocks.
-In addition, stocks in which mutual funds have decreased their weight earn 19 annual bp less than matched stocks.
+Stocks in which funds have been increasing weight earn 16 annualized basis points more around their next earnings announcement than matched stocks.
+In addition, stocks in which mutual funds have decreased their weight earn 19 annual basis points less than matched stocks.
 Neither effect is large in economic terms, reflecting both the strict matching adjustment and the focus of the approach on a small event window.
 Nonetheless, the effects are present even in the full sample, thus even the average mutual fund is at least somewhat successful both in buying subsequent outperformers and in selling subsequent underperformers.
-Reflecting the combined influence of the 2 effects, the BAR of weight increases minus decreases is positive in most years and statistically significant.
+Reflecting the combined influence of the two effects, the BAR of weight increases minus decreases is positive in most years and statistically significant.

 As expected, trades that are "first buys" and "last sells" give an even clearer indication of skilled trading.
-The average mutual fund's first buys subsequently earn 21 bp more than matching stocks, while its last sells subsequently earn 26 bp less.
+The average mutual fund's first buys subsequently earn 21 basis points more than matching stocks, while its last sells subsequently earn 26 basis points less.
 The former effect is marginally significant, while the latter effect, and the difference between the two, is more robust.
 An interesting note is that the table indicates that the difference in raw announcement returns between buys and sells is quite close to the difference in BARs, 0.38 versus 0.34.
 This is not just a coincidence of the averages; the link is tight year after year.
 What this means is that the bulk of the total difference between buys and sells is due to picking winners and losers within characteristic groupings, not to rebalancing toward the characteristics that are associated with better subsequent announcement returns.

-D. Cross-Sectional and Time-Series Patterns in Earnings Announcement Returns of Trades
+D. Cross-sectional and time-series patterns in earnings announcement returns of trades

 Table 5 looks for patterns in the performance of trades, following our earlier analyses of holdings.
-Once again we start with persistence in Panel A. For each of the 6 trade-based BAR alpha measures and the 6 raw return measures, we sort funds into quintiles based on their previous performance over the past 2 years and then tabulate their subsequent performance.
+Once again we start with persistence in Panel A. For each of the six trade-based BAR alpha measures and the six raw return measures, we sort funds into quintiles based on their previous performance over the past two years, and then tabulate their subsequent performance.
 The results in Panel A show evidence of persistence, in particular for measures based on weight increases, weight decreases, or the difference.
-The gap between the BAR of the highest and lowest weight increase quintiles is a significant 24 bp, and the gap for weight decreases is an even larger 41 bp.
+The gap between the BAR of the highest and lowest weight increase quintiles is a significant 24 basis points, and the gap for weight decreases is an even larger 41 basis points.
 (Recall that sorting across quintiles has the opposite interpretation for weight increases and decreases.
 For weight increases, a high BAR indicates forecasting skill.
 For decreases, a low BAR indicates skill.
 Because the sorting variables differ, the difference between the weight increase and weight decrease columns will not equal the column with weight increases minus decreases.)
 However, there is little evidence of persistence in relative performance of first buys, last sells, and first buys minus last sells, likely because both classifications and outcomes based on first buys or last sells are much noisier, there being far fewer such trades than generic buys or sells.